pwr-Solaar/Solaar/docs/usage.md

 number of actions.
 The remapping is done by selecting a key or button in the left-hand box on the “Action” setting line and then selecting the action to be performed in the right-hand box.
-The default action is always the shown first in the list.
+The default action is always the one shown first in the list.
 As with all settings, Solaar will remember past action settings and restore them on the device from then on.